 Realizing that many pet owners didn’t have the time or had the desire to cook their pet’s meal from home, Lucy’s owner decided to provide these products to others.
 The operation began in 1999 and has grown in size throughout the years.

 Why Choose Grandma Lucy’s Treats?

-Okay, now you know where the name originated from, but why choose these treats over the thousands you can find on the market today?
+Okay, now you know where the name originated from, but why choose the Grandma Lucy’s Dog Treats over the thousands you can find on the market today?
 To answer this question, I have listed a number of characteristics below that may help in answering this question.
 Let’s take a look at some of these below:

 - All products are made in the USA (California).
 Some treats are made in Canada with sourced ingredients from the USA.